tecris/dockerfiles/git-server/README.md

   * On docker host, if /opt/docker_volumes/git/repositories directory does not exist will be created.

 #### Add repository to git server
-1. Create bare repository.
-A bare repository can be initiated as an empty repo or from an existing repo.
+1. Create bare repository, either initiated as an empty repository or cloned from an existing repository.

   ```
   $ git init --bare ionradan.git                        # create empty bare repository